Rose Tyler: [sarcastically] Queen must have loved her...

 - Petra Cotes in One Hundred Years of Solitude, doubling as one of the three hookers with hearts of gold.

 - In Guilty Wives, Winnie is revealed to have been the mistress of the President of France for some time before the action of the novel begins.

 - A Song of Ice and Fire plays with this trope constantly.

-- As part of the series's back story, King Aegon IV ("The Unworthy") had several semi-official mistresses.
+- As part of the series's back story, King Aegon IV ("The Unworthy") had several semi-official mistresses, and thus several illegitimate children.
 As bastards, they weren't entitled to inherit, until the king legitimized them on his deathbed.
 Civil war resulted.

 - Some high lords keep mistresses; but they have no official standing and the relationship is considered adulterous and immoral.
 Such mistresses are kept behind closed doors and the relationship is kept officially secret, even if it's common knowledge.
-(Tyrion Lannister's whore is treated in this way, though the stakes are higher: as a commoner, she must be kept secret at first lest she be used against him by his evil sister Cersei.
-Later, she's kept secret because his father doesn't approve of whores and threatens to hang the next one he finds in Tyrion's bed.
-In a sign of the hypocrisy of the series, after she betrays Tyrion, he discovers her in her father's bed as he escapes.)
+(Tyrion Lannister's whore/mistress is treated in this way, lest she be used against him by Cersei, or killed by Tywin.)

-- In Charlotte BrontŰ's Jane Eyre, Rochester's past is filled with lovers — usually rich and well-known performers, such as CÚline Varens.
+- In Charlotte Brontë's Jane Eyre, Rochester's past is filled with lovers — usually rich and well-known performers, such as Céline Varens.
 At the time of the novel, he says he's grown tired of keeping girlfriends.
 After their would-be wedding is busted, Rochester offers this position to Jane.
 Jane realizes she could not possibly live with herself in this way, and leaves him.